About Me

 The people who stayed

-Many people have appeared on this journey.
-Some walked part of the way with me, others gradually moved away.
-Not because anything was wrong between us, but because life took us elsewhere.
+On this journey, many people have appeared.
+Some walked part of the way with me, others gradually drifted away.
+Not because anything was wrong between us, but because life simply took us in different directions.
+Yet, there are people who remain close to my heart today, even though we each create in a different world and a different direction.

 Special thanks